emre-sumer/clear-default/README.md

 #clear-default

-If you don't use placeholder and giving your default values to your inputs / textareas.
-ClearDefault Cleas it to its default value when focus.
+If there is no placeholder in your text inputs / textareas and you give your default values to your text inputs / textareas; clearDefault clears it to its default value when you focus.

 ##How is it working?

 Just copy the clearDefault.js to your workplace.
-And then call it in your page or in your js file.
+Add it to your html file and then call it in your page or in your js file.

 ```js